unifhy-org/unifhy/docs/_doc_src/contributors/preparation.rst

 the length of the vector.
 The *divisions* item may be useful when considering e.g. different vertical layers in a component.

-In addition, special attributes in the definition `_land_sea_mask` and `_flow_direction` and must be assigned a boolean value (True if required, False if not required).
-If you need land sea mask information for your computation, set `_land_sea_mask` to True and access it in your class methods using `self.spacedomain.land_sea_mask`.
-If you need flow direction information or want to use the flow routing functionality of the component (accessible through `self.spacedomain.route()`), set `_flow_direction` as True, and access it in your class methods using `self.spacedomain.flow_direction`.
+In addition, the component definition features two special optional attributes `_land_sea_mask` and `_flow_direction`.
+They must be assigned a boolean value (True if required by your component, False if not) -- their default value is False.
+If you need land sea mask information for your computations, set `_land_sea_mask` to True and access it in your class methods using `self.spacedomain.land_sea_mask`.
+If you need flow direction information or want to use the flow routing functionality of the component (accessible through `self.spacedomain.route()`), set `_flow_direction` to True, and access it in your class methods using `self.spacedomain.flow_direction`.

-See a detailed example of component definition below.
+See a detailed example of a mock component definition below.

 .. code-block:: python
    :caption: Completing the component class definition in the class attributes.